Jtewen/mnist-visual/readme.md

 3. Draw a digit in the canvas and click the "Clear" button to reset the canvas.

 4. The application will automatically send the drawn image to the model for prediction, and the confidence scores will be displayed.

+5. **VAE Visualization**:
+   - VAE section allows you to visualize the latent space.

 ## License